 Definition of New

 The meaning of "New” technology and services needs to be further clarified and/or additional guidelines provided.
-Asking if the new technology or service is a significant breakthrough or truly innovative and not incremental growth, helps.
+Asking if the new technology or service is a significant breakthrough or truly innovative and not incremental growth, is helpful.
 However, what if there are additional circumstances, for example, would shifting an existing technology to a new area of spectrum that is unique or significant be considered "New” technology?
 Maybe some additional examples in a KDB would help to determine if the request could be considered “New”.

 Integrity of the new rules